-Before the infamous 1968 movement made violence in general, and that against police and authorities in general in particular, socially acceptable in the West, riots like those we have recently seen in the US and in the United Kingdom would have been unthinkable.
+Before the infamous 1968 movement made violence in general, and that against police and authorities in general in particular, socially acceptable in the West, riots like those we have recently seen in the United States and in the United Kingdom would have been unthinkable.

 Unfortunately, nowadays they have become almost routine every time a certain leftist group doesn’t like somebody or something.
 Progressives obviously think that they are entitled to promote their incoherent ideas in any possible legal or illegal way.